Academy of Management Learning & Education

 - Be written by prominent scholars or practitioners

-We encourage you to send suggestions of individuals who have made significant contributions to individual learning and management education to:
+Suggestions of individuals who have made significant contributions to management learning and education may be sent to:

 Book and Resource Reviews Should

-We encourage readers interested in writing reviews and those who have suggestions of materials for review to contact:
+Readers interested in writing reviews and those who have suggestions of materials for review should:

-Manuscripts judged to be consistent with the mission and standards of AMLE will be submitted for double-blind review to at least two referees as dictated by content-one referee is always an Editorial Board member.
-Senior authors can expect to receive first-round feedback via email in approximately 75 days, moderated by the editor or an associate editor.
+Manuscripts judged to be consistent with the mission and standards of AMLE will be submitted for double-blind review to at least two referees as dictated by content.
+At least one referee is usually an Editorial Board member.
+Submitting authors can expect to receive first-round feedback via email in approximately 75 days, moderated by the editor or an associate editor.

 Manuscripts will be evaluated by referees on the following criteria (criteria will be selectively applied, based on the nature and type of the manuscript):